dhruv-jangid/nextblog/README.md

 # NextBlog - Modern Blogging Platform

-A feature-rich blogging platform built with the latest Next.js 15, focusing on performance, security, and user experience.
+A feature-rich blogging platform built with the latest Next.js features, now refactored with the new App Router, enhanced server components, and an optimized architecture for performance and scalability.

 ## Live Demo